-It seems like the fight between David and Goliath, but in reality it’s just a battle between beer brewers.
+It seems like the fight between David and Goliath, but in reality, it’s just a battle between beer brewers.
 Obviously, there are the megabrewers like Anheuser Busch and InBev which generate beer as a branded commodity and target the mainstream market.
 Then there are the smaller brewers who craft their beers more as an art and target people who appreciate variety and flavour.
-Brooklyn Lager obviously falls into the smaller brewer category, but they are a growing by leaps and bounds and are now considered one of the top 40 breweries in the US.
+Brooklyn Lager obviously falls into the smaller brewer category, but they are growing by leaps and bounds and are now considered one of the top 40 breweries in the US.
 Also, they just recently entered the Ontario market with Brooklyn Lager.
 I was happy to pick up a six pack to see what’s brewing in Brooklyn.

 The trend in beers, after prohibition, has been to become lighter, less bitter and cheaper.
 The use of corn and rice adjuncts in beer has grown significantly, resulting in beers that seem to have more in common with water than beer.
 Luckily there are a number of good craft brewers heading in the other direction.
 They are creating beers with flavour, colour and are using hops at a level that a real beer drinker can appreciate.
 This applies to Brooklyn Lager, a Vienna style lager.
 If Budweiser or Coors Light is your beer of choice, you might not appreciate this beer.